bitsofcotton/ddpmopt/README.md

 So we should adjust in/output by them. eg. goki_check_cc:clean\[lcC\] before and after doing them.
 Around better size of this, please refer bitsofcotton/p8 for extends.

-# When we have broken result on some of the [pq]redg output
+# P01 hypothesis
-The P01 predictor makes the hypothesis the structure is continuous enough, in another words, timing aligned input (even for huge matrix the original stream have).
+The P01 predictor makes the hypothesis the structure is continuous enough.

-If in the best case, it's around 2/3, if in the worst case, it's around 1/3, so sometimes negated image also works well.
-However, in the worst on prediction case, it's 1/2, we cannot predict this with such of the timing value.
-So in the case some of the gulf appears to the next step or in the case some timing attack counter measures appears on input stream, some step previous/next seems to break.
+In the case there's brand new observation on the states on each pixel context should have the next image condition, we fail with this predictor.
 This is specification of this implementation, so is intended to be so.
-Also, we output all of the possible skip length output up to sqrt of entropy.
-We can check the output by './tcont i' command.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...